moomina12/PowerBIInsuranceDashboard/README.md

     "Unknown"
 )

-Used this new measure in Table/Matrix visual with conditional formatting.
+Used this new measure in Table/Matrix tool

 7) Highest Loss Region with Amount
 Visual: Card